konveyor/kai/docs/contrib/dev_environment.md

 make load-data
 ```

-This should complete in ~1-2 minutes.
+This operation should complete in ~1-2 minutes.

 -->

 ## Debugging from VSCode

-You may want to use VSCode's built in debugger at some point (i.e. to set
+You may want to use VSCode's built-in debugger at some point (i.e. to set
 breakpoints, watch expressions, etc...).
-This requires some set up to get
+This requires some setup to get
 working.

 Add the following to your `launch.json`'s `"configurations"` list.
 (For more